 German is one of the most popular and widely spoken languages in the world.
 About 100 million people speak German as their first language, making it the most spoken language inside European Union.
-Number of words in German is derived from other languages such as Latin, French and Greek.
+A number of words in German are derived from other languages such as Latin, French, and Greek.

 Becoming a German to English translator is not an easy task.
-It takes a lot of practice and patience to become a German to English translator.
-Same can be said about online translator tools that make up electric translators.
-Due to the amount of complexity, most online translator tools are not 100% accurate.
+It takes a lot of practice and patience to become a good translator.
+Same can be said about online translator tools that make automated translations.
+Because of the language’s complexity, most online translation tools are not 100% accurate.
 Therefore, it’s always advisable to use the service of a professional translator service.

-German to English translators use two approaches for translation:
+German to English translators approach translations in two ways:

-- Metaphrase – meaning word-to-word literal translation of German to English
+- Metaphrase – a word-to-word literal translation of German to English

-- Paraphrase – meaning a sentence from the source language is translated using different words from the target language, in order to output a meaningful sentence
+- Paraphrase – a sentence from the source language is translated using different words from the target language to output a meaningful sentence.

 Although a lot of German people are fluent in English, they rarely speak the language.
-Therefore, if you are visiting Germany, either for business or leisure, you would need a German to English translator to assist you at various places – such as restaurants, museums, etc…
+Therefore, if you are visiting Germany, either for business or leisure, you would need a German to English translator to assist you in various places – such as restaurants, museums, etc.

-There are several key instructions that a German to English translator should follow.
-Germans capitalize each noun, however, in English, we don’t.
-Therefore, in translation, one needs to make sure to use proper sentence case.
+There are several key instructions that a German to English translators should follow.
+Germans capitalize each noun, therefore, in translation, one needs to make sure to use proper sentence case.
 Further, there are some German words which are fairly long and difficult to find the meaning in English.
 However, with a little look around, you would be able to find the correct English term, therefore it’s not advisable to leave it in German.
 There are about 30,000 core words in the German vocabulary, therefore becoming a German to English translator is a real challenge.